 Whether you’re a scale modeler, e.g., trains, military, or a tabletop gamer who assembles and paints miniatures, e.g., Warhammer 40k and other Citadel Games, you’ll always want to see things well.
 Look to get the best hobby lamp and light.
 Check ’em out!

-Continue reading below for an overview about lights, and the lamp/lighting system review.
+Continue reading below for an overview about lights, and the lamp/lighting system review for minis and models.

 Best Color Temperature for Miniature Painting and Hobby Lighting